Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 16.7% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 16.1% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 1,326,161 2010: 1,332,299 2011: 1,357,120 2012: 1,383,075 2013: 1,408,339 2014: 1,435,456 2015: 1,464,043 2016: 1,487,843 2017: 1,511,154 2018: 1,530,016 2019: 1,547,253 2010 base 2019